-[Computer System] An adapter that connects an intelligent. device to an RS232 or RS425 serial communications link.
+[Computer System] An adapter that connects an intelligent device to an RS232 or RS425 serial communications link.

 Serial adapters are sometimes used by storage subsystems, filers, and other intelligent devices to connect to serial consoles for management purposes.
-See host adapter.
+See hotspace-2 depters.